 Everyone in business can agree on one thing: Companies need to make more money than they spend.
 Furnishing commercial interiors should be given careful thought.
 It’s money out the door, so it’s smart to get a return on the investment.

-There are simple office solutions that can foster more income – Feng Shui solutions.
+There are simple interior design solutions that foster income – Feng Shui solutions.
 Sound strange?
 Not really.
-The principles of applying Feng Shui to environments in order to create good ‘chi’ are ancient.
-Whole books are written on this subject.
+Applying Feng Shui to environments to create good ‘chi’ is ancient.
+Whole books are written on the subject.
 It can be complicated, but it doesn’t have to be.
-In fact, introducing good Feng Shui into workspaces should be kept to a few simple principles.
-The space should be comfortable, clean, and productive.
-Productive is the clincher.
+In fact, introducing good Feng Shui into commercial interior design should be kept simple.
+The space should be clean, comfortable and productive.

-The ancient art of Feng Shui is about incorporating positive energy to boost productivity and a sense of well-being.
-Who can’t use both of these at the office?
-Improving workplace chi can be easily achieved without spending money.
-For example, office desks should face a door whenever possible, and something metal (or that represents metal) should be placed in the back left corner of the room.
-Healthy plants work wonders there, too, and certain colors can be placed strategically throughout a workspace to promote creativity.
+The ancient art of Feng Shui is about creating positive energy to boost productivity and a sense of well-being.
+And who can’t use both of these at the office.
+Improving the ‘chi’ can be easily achieved.
+For example, office desks should face a door whenever possible and something metal, or that represents metal, should be placed in the back left corner of the room.
+Healthy plants work wonders there too, and certain colors can be placed strategically throughout to promote creativity.

 Integrating good chi should never be based on superstition or far-out ideas, but rather on embracing the elements of nature.
 Nature uses earth, wood, wind, water and fire to manufacture energy.
 Business owners can to.
 Using furnishings, accessories and colors based on the character of nature’s elements can work to generate business revenue.